Inbibo/adonisfx_docs/docs/maya/ribbon.md

  - **Attachments To Geometry**: For each vertex with a geometry attachment constraint weight greater than 0.0, a line will be drawn from the mesh vertex to its respective geometry target closest point at rest.
  - **Attachments To Transform**: For each vertex with a transform attachment constraint weight greater than 0.0, a line will be drawn from the mesh vertex to its respective transform target.
  - **Muscle Fibers**: For each vertex, a line will be drawn showing the direction of the muscle fibers.
+ - **Slide On Geometry**: For each vertex with a slide on geometry weight greater than 0.0, a line will be drawn from the mesh vertex to the closest point on its respective transform target.
- - **Slide on Segment**: For each vertex with a slide on segment weight greater than 0.0, a line will be drawn from the mesh vertex to the closest point to its respective segment.
+ - **Slide On Segment**: For each vertex with a slide on segment weight greater than 0.0, a line will be drawn from the mesh vertex to the closest point to its respective segment.

 Enabling the debugger and selecting one of these constraints will draw lines from the influenced vertices in the simulated mesh to their corresponding reference vertices.